 Zone 4 Yucca Plants

-- Yucca glauca, or small soapweed, is one of the best winter hardy yuccas and has lovely narrow bluish green leaves.
-The plant is hardy in much of the Midwestern United States and can withstand temperatures of -30 to -35 Fahrenheit (-34 to -37 C.).
+- Yucca glauca, or small soapweed, is one of the best winter hardy yuccas and has lovely, narrow, bluish green leaves.
+The plant is hardy in much of the midwestern United States and can withstand temperatures of -30 to -35 F. (-34 to -37 C.).

-- The tidy little 2-foot-tall Yucca harrimaniae, or Spanish bayonet, has very sharp leaves as the name suggests.
+- The tidy little 2 foot (61 cm.) tall Yucca harrimaniae, or Spanish bayonet, has very sharp leaves as the name suggests.
 It is drought tolerant and thrives in cold winter regions.

 - The dwarf yucca, Yucca nana, seems made for container growing.
-It is a neat little plant of only 8 to 10 inches in height.
+It is a neat little plant of only 8 to 10 inches (20-25 cm.) in height.

-- Adam’s needle is a classic cold hardy yucca.
+- Adam's needle is a classic cold hardy yucca.
 There are several cultivars of this zone 4 plant, Yucca filimentosa.
-‘Bright Edge’ has gold margins, while ‘Color Guard’ has a central cream stripe.
-Each plant approaches 3 to 5 feet in height.
-‘Golden Sword’ may or may not be in the same species depending upon who you consult.
-It is a 5- to 6-foot tall plant with narrow leaves sliced through the center with a yellow stripe.
+'Bright Edge' has gold margins, while 'Color Guard' has a central cream stripe.
+Each plant approaches 3 to 5 feet (1-1.5 m.) in height.
+'Golden Sword' may or may not be in the same species depending upon who you consult.
+It is a 5 to 6 foot (1.5-2 m.) tall plant with narrow leaves sliced through the center with a yellow stripe.
 These yuccas all produce flower stalks decorated with creamy bell-shaped flowers.